Fish Tank pH Levels (An easy guide for fishkeepers)

 Limestone or coral rocks will act the same way as the crushed coral or dolomite mentioned above.
 They are both mineral-rich and will create a buffer to absorb excess acid from the water.

-Many people use driftwood as decoration in their tank without realizing that the natural tannins released are acidic, lowering the water’s pH value.
-If you are struggling with a low pH, simply removing some or all driftwood from the aquarium, you should see an improvement.
+Many people use driftwood as decoration in their tanks without realizing that the natural tannins released are acidic, lowering the water’s pH value.
+If you are struggling with a low pH, simply removing some or all driftwood from the aquarium should improve things.

 Changes to pH will be gradual when adding or removing mineral-rich objects because minerals take time to dissolve into and away from the water.
 Natural buffers will take even longer to take effect in larger tanks, but creating a stable, balanced environment is worth the wait.

 Water pH can be a very confusing topic, especially when looking at it from a scientific point of view.
-There are many conflicting terms such as General Hardness (GH) and Carbonate Hardness (KH), or Alkaline and Basic, which both refer to Alkaline but in different situations.
+There are many confusing terms, such as General Hardness (GH) and Carbonate Hardness (KH), or Alkaline and Basic, which both refer to Alkaline but in different ways.

 I am by no means an expert on water pH, and I have only ever researched as far as is necessary, so don’t be disillusioned if you have reached this far and are still confused.

-As far as fish keeping is concerned, you only need to understand how to measure pH, why it can increase or decrease, and learn some methods to raise or lower your pH quickly or naturally and over time.
-If you want to understand more about hydrogen ions and hydroxide ions, that’s up to you.
+As far as fishkeeping is concerned, you only need to understand a few things about pH.
+How to measure your pH, why it can increase or decrease, and learn some methods to raise or lower your pH quickly, naturally, and over time.

 Many people believe that aquarium fish need to live in a specific water type and bang their heads against a wall trying to achieve this perfect value.
-Yes, some fish are better suited to particular water, but most fish will adapt if your pH is neutral and stable.
+Yes, some fish are better suited to particular water parameters, but most fish will adapt if the pH is neutral and stable.

-You should initially test your fish tank’s pH regularly and don’t allow your pH values to increase or decrease by more than 1-1.5 points.
+You should initially test your fish tank’s pH regularly and not allow your pH values to increase or decrease by more than 1-1.5 points over 24 hours.
 Most freshwater fish tanks will do just fine within the range of 6.5 and 8.
-Water that is slightly more alkaline is safer and more stable than a lower acidic level.
+Slightly more alkaline water is safer and more stable than a lower acidic level.

-Cycle a new aquarium properly before adding fish and try not to make any sudden changes to the water chemistry.
-All water parameter changes should be slow and steady, so they don’t impact negatively on your fish’s health.
+Cycle a new aquarium properly before adding fish, and try not to make any sudden changes to the water chemistry.
+All water parameter changes should be slow and steady, so they don’t impact your fish’s health.

-I hope this article has been helpful in explaining the important aspects of pH levels, and what role they play.
+I hope this article has been helpful in explaining the important aspects of pH levels and their role.
 You have done very well if you managed to reach the end of the article without falling asleep.

-Try not to become obsessive about pH levels, and instead treat it as just one piece of the puzzle when it comes to your fish tank’s water parameters.
-There are many, far more important things that can throw your water parameters into disarray, and most of them can be avoided by having a regular schedule for cleaning, and basic fish tank maintenance.
+Try not to become obsessive about pH levels; treat it as just one piece of the puzzle regarding your fish tank’s water parameters.
+Many, far more important things can throw your water parameters into disarray, and most of them can be avoided by having a regular schedule for cleaning and basic fish tank maintenance.